pluckyporcupine/raylibmosaic/README.md

   Image img
   LoadImage(&img,"resources/cubicmap.png")
   ```
-  **Important note:** This does not apply to functions that return Color or Vector2 structs because they are <=8 bytes.
+  **Important note:** This does not apply to functions that return Color, float3, float16, or Vector2 structs because they are <=8 bytes.

 ## raymath and rlgl

-I have not yet created bindings for raymath or rlgl.
+Bindings have been written for raymath, but have not yet been tested.
+I have not yet written bindings for rlgl.

+All bindings are in raylib.m.